solidusio/solidus_starter_frontend/README.md

 ```

 The last command will copy all the necessary files.

-### (2) Add our component as gem in your project
-With this method, you simply add our gem to your application and it behaves like
-a Rails engine.
-In this case, our files remain in the gem and you will need to
-override the views that you want to customize or if you need different logics to
-monkey-patch the classes that we previously defined.

-Installation steps:
-- add to your _Gemfile_: `gem 'solidus_starter_frontend'`

-**IMPORTANT**: put this line before `gem 'solidus_auth_devise'` (if you are
-using this gem) because our component has conditional references to it.

 ## Development
 For information about contributing to this project please refer to this